j-jodczyk/Orchestrify/docs/LiteratureOverview.md

   - Views music generation as a temporal point process where events (e.g., notes or chords) occur at specific time intervals.
 Each event is treated as a point in time, reflecting its timing and attributes like pitch, duration, and velocity.
   - Time-interval encoding: Encodes time intervals between successive events instead of using absolute time stamps, aligning with how humans perceive music rhythmically.
 - Trained on Lakh MIDI dataset

+## Tokenizers
+The following is a short description of 3 tokenization methods that Miditok offers as 'base' tokenizers for their MMM implementation.

+### MIDI-like
+- Very similar to what MIDI messages actually look like.
+- Includes events like "NOTE_ON", "NOTE_OFF", "TIME_SHIFT", ...

+### REMI
+- Designed for POP music generation.
+- Represents notes as successions of Pitch, Velocity and Duration tokens, and time with Bar and Position tokens.
+  - Position the current position within the current bar.
+- Tempo Events encode tempo changes dynamically.
+- Chord Events add harmonic context for better music generation.
+- Captures expressive rhythmic and harmonic details.
+- Does not include "NOTE OFF" event, instead "DURATION".

+### TSD
+- Similar to MIDI-Like, but like REMI uses "DURATION" instead of "NOTE_OFF" tokens.